HitSisOnline/FlashLearn/learning_notes.md

 This feels like a natural evolution - started missing the feature as soon as I had multiple decks to manage.
 Quick 30-minute addition but makes the app much more usable.

+## Overall Reflection (December 2024)

+Looking back at this 2-month journey from October to December, I'm surprised how much this simple flashcard app taught me:

+**Technical Growth:**
+- Vanilla JavaScript is actually quite powerful - no framework needed for this
+- localStorage is surprisingly robust for client-side persistence
+- CSS variables and responsive design patterns are essential skills
+- Git workflow and commit hygiene matter even for personal projects

+**Development Process:**
+- Starting simple (single file) then refactoring was the right approach
+- User feedback (even from yourself!) drives real feature needs
+- Progressive enhancement beats trying to build everything at once
+- Documentation and learning notes help track your thinking

+**What Worked Well:**
+- Building something I actually use daily for studying
+- Incremental feature additions every few weeks
+- Keeping code readable with comments (helps when coming back to it)
+- Testing on different devices/browsers throughout development

+**What I'd Do Differently:**
+- Could have added keyboard shortcuts earlier - they're so useful
+- Maybe should have planned the deck system from the start
+- Error handling could be more robust in places

+**Final Thoughts:**
+This project went from "just finish the assignment" to "actually useful tool I use every day."
+That's probably the best outcome for any student project.
+The vanilla JS approach was initially intimidating but ended up being really educational - you understand the fundamentals much better when you're not hiding behind frameworks.

+Perfect showcase piece for demonstrating core web development skills while solving a real problem!

 ## 2024-11-18
 **Added Study Mode functionality**